 Two weeks later we sat in the waiting room of the doctor’s office.
 She smiled nervously at me when the nurse called her name.
 Together we entered the examination room.

-Maybe a more responsible, proactive, and confident mother would have thought of having the talk with my daughter much sooner than I did.
-But I’m pretty proud of myself anyway, because I raised a daughter who was able to talk to me when she needed to.
+Maybe a more responsible, proactive, and confident mother would have had the conversation sooner.
+But I’m pretty proud of myself anyway.
+I raised a daughter who was able to talk to me when she needed to.